zaplatynski/FSTestTools/README.md

 To get the FS Test Tools, you can choose between two options:

 #### Option 1: Use The Binary Release
 Get the [GitHub release](https://github.com/e-Spirit/FSTestTools/releases) and install it.
-Use this command to make sure maven installs the jars correctly*:
+Use this command to make sure maven installs the jars correctly (see [official Maven mini guide](https://maven.apache.org/guides/mini/guide-3rd-party-jars-local.html) for more information):

 ```
 mvn install:install-file -Dfile=<path-to-file> -DpomFile=<path-to-pomfile-of-file>